rxhanson/Rectangle/README.md

 Spectacle had everything localized, and Rectangle is still lacking localization.
 Feel free to send a pull request for this or anything else missing.

+## Contributing
+I use the logic from Rectangle in the [Multitouch](https://multitouch.app) app.
+If you contribute to Rectangle, or contributed to Spectacle, then you get a Multitouch license for free.